native-land-digital/next-nld/README.md

 ## Deployment notes

+Deployment will run from the `dev` branch to a Preview in Vercel.
+In the Preview, comments and notes can be made.

+From there, changes will be reviewed and the resulting PR assigned to main.

+Notes:

 - When generating a database with Supabase for Prisma, need to add `pgbouncer=true&connection_limit=1` to the Transaction DB URL
 - Builds will only run on pushes to `dev` (Preview) and `main` (Production)
 - Do seeding from local to avoid Vercel timeouts

+Current costs:

+- Premium Supabase ($35 monthly)
+- Maximum budget of $100 in Vercel
+- Logging

 ## Weird exceptions
 - Mapbox style has a bug fix in the `text-field` parameter to re-render the Osage name.
 Because the characters are registered as outside of standard Unicode and outside the range of 65535, it causes the map to error.
 As a result we use the following expression to allow things to render.